 Revenues are recognized as soon as they are measurable and available.
 Revenues are considered "measurable" if the amount of the transaction can be readily determined.
 Revenues are considered "available" when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the District considers revenues to be available, if they are collected within 90 days after year-end.
-However, most property taxes receivable are measurable, but not available and are, therefore, not accrued as revenue, unless they are collected within 30 days.
-Categorical program claims and inter-district billings are measurable and available and are, therefore, accrued as revenue.
+For this purpose, the District considers revenues to be available, if they are likely to be collected within 30 days after year-end.

+However, most property taxes receivable are measurable, but not available and are, therefore, not accrued as revenue, but recorded as a deferred inflow of resources.
+Known categorical program claims are accrued as revenue in accordance with the matching principal of accounting, since the expenditures for such programs have already been incurred and the district is seeking reimbursement for those expenditures.
+Inter-district billings are measurable and available, and are, therefore, accrued as revenue.